Hybrid (photovoltaic, CHP and battery storage)

 A 200kW battery stores the surplus power during high-generation and low-consumption times.
-The stored power can later be released to the plant network and used to meet any increase in the power demand later, while surplus power if the battery is full is supplied to the public grid.
+The stored power can later be released to the plant network and used to meet any increase in power demand, while if the battery is full, surplus power is supplied to the public grid.
 The heat storage volume is 25m³.

 The three systems complement to create a self-sufficient and reliable source of energy.

-The plant generates 1MW of power, including 600kW from solar, and the remaining from gas.
+The plant generates 1MW of power, 600kW from solar and the remaining from gas.
 Part of the electricity is consumed by the Power Conversion production site, while the remaining is supplied to the grid.
 The plant reduces energy costs by 30% compared to conventional power generation systems.